 3. Right-click an unwanted duplicate and choose Delete Card.
 Click Delete.

 4. Or, select multiple duplicate cards in the list.
-Pull down the Card menu and then choose Merge selected cards to merge duplicate contacts Mac manually.
+Pull down the Card menu and then choose Merge selected cards to merge contacts Mac manually.

 5. Repeat steps 3 and 4.